multimodal-machine-learning/iPerceive/README.md

 run.sh
 ```

 ### I've heard that tasks involving video need serious compute horse-power and time.
-Is common-sense generation for videos computationally expensive?###
+Is common-sense generation for videos computationally expensive?

 Yes, it is.
-To make the task of common-sense feature generation for videos tractable, we only generate common-sense features for a frame when we detect a change in the environmental "setting" going from one frame to the next in a particular localized event.
+However, to make the task of common-sense feature generation for videos tractable, we only generate common-sense features for a frame when we detect a change in the environmental "setting" going from one frame to the next in a particular localized event.
 Specifically, we check for changes in the set of object labels in a scene and only generate common-sense features if a change is detected; if not, we re-use the common-sense features from the last frame.

 ## Results